 I smile.
 I smile and run as fast as I can towards the big sign that says finish.
 For the first time during the whole race I don’t think about anything and I just run.
 And then I look at the time on the board and I know I’ve beaten my fastest time.
 I realise that this is the best I’ve ever done and suddenly the last 26 miles are nothing but happy memories.
 I slow down and run past the finish line into the throng of people stood in the finishers enclosure.
 I stand there alone and smile wider than I have all day as a lady comes over to me and gives me my medal and a bottle of water.
 Then I turn and see the woman who smiled at me earlier.
 I see her holding her medal and crying.
 She looks up and sees me and we both smile again.

-Neither of us says anything.
+Neither of us says a thing.